danyirfansyah/DarkWebMode/README.md

-* This is my Dark Mode Web, i tried to make this Parallax Website since i was in Senior High School
+* This is my Dark Web Mode, i tried to make this Dark Web Mode since i was in Senior High School

 -----------------------------------------------------------------------------------------------------------